deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 This is a test repo to reproduce an issue I am having with Pester not finding the class type when it is defined in a separate file in the module, rather than directly in the psm1 file.

-This repo implements several different approaches to using a class in a module to see what works and what doesn't.
+This repo implements several different approaches to using a class and an enum in a module to see what works and what doesn't.

 ## The problem